Valentine-Mario/SCML/README.md

  #### Import SCML files and reuse segments from other files

 SCML also allow you reuse other SCML files.
-Instead of rewriting headers and footers for every HTML files, You can easily create an SCML header and footer file, then import it to be used in your current file.
+Instead of rewriting headers and footers for every HTML files, You can easily create an SCML header and footer file, then import it to be used in your current file using the syntax inFile[path_to_scml].
 Sweet right :grin:

 Let's look at example usage.
 create a file called **header.scml** and add the following content to it